mikbal54/SprintTogether/README.md

 Clients connect to the server using the JWT via HTTP cookies over WebSockets.
 Almost all communication is handled in real-time over WebSockets.
 For all endpoints look at "Websocket DTO.html" or browse to /api/async-docs in development build.# SprintTogether

+### 5. Monitoring

+Open http://localhost:8080 to monitor the system, only accesible from the same network.